Taking a Break from Your Studies

 International students studying at Designated Learning Institutions (DLI’s) in Canada such as Western University and its affiliates (King’s University College, Huron College, and Brescia College) are required to actively pursue their studies while in Canada, meaning that you are registered, enrolled, and attending your program.

-If you choose to reduce your course load and become a part-time student, or take a term off and take an academic leave, we recommend that you arrange an appointment with an International Student Advisor at the International and Exchange Student Centre (IESC) at Western International to discuss your circumstances as this could impact your immigration status or ability to work in Canada while studying or after you graduate.
+If you choose to reduce your course load and become a part-time student, or take a term off and take an academic leave, we recommend that you drop-in to see an International Student Advisor at the International and Exchange Student Centre (IESC) at Western International to discuss your circumstances as this could impact your immigration status or ability to work in Canada while studying or after you graduate.

 - Make an appointment with an academic advisor (undergraduate students) or your graduate program advisor (graduate students) about your options for reducing your course load, or taking a break and returning to your studies later.